-Prerequisite: ELE 123B 45 lecture - 45 lab hours Fulfills core elements: 7,9
+Prerequisite: ELE 1238 45 lecture - 45 lab hours

 Basic Electronics is a beginning lecture and laboratory course covering solid state devices.
 It includes the theory and application of diodes, and both bipolar and field effect transistors.
 These devices are tested and then circuits using them are constructed and tested in the laboratory using common laboratory equipment.